How Do I Get Internet Service In My RV?

 Like cell service, you can install special antennas on RVs that can pick up WiFi from much greater distances.
 Our setup includes this capability that we will talk about later.

 It might seem that the best possible internet connection for an RV that moves all over would be a satellite.
-In one regard, this is true as you can get middle of nowhere internet where nothing else would work.
-It does work for that, but few drawbacks make it less appealing for many travelers.
+In one regard, this is true as you can get middle-of-nowhere internet where nothing else would work.
+It does work for that, but a few drawbacks make it less appealing for many travelers.

-Second, its service is slow.
+Geosynchronous service is slow.
 Not by download, per se, but in latency.
-Latency is how long it takes requests to be received, and since a geosynchronous satellite is 22,000 miles away, even at the speed of light, things take time.
+Latency is how long it takes for requests to be received, and since a geosynchronous satellite is 22,000 miles away, even at the speed of light, things take time.
 Lastly, satellite internet is usually the most costly and restrictive internet source.

-Many RV’s have cable ports and cable run witing them that you can use for internet.
+Many RV’s have cable ports and cable run wiring them that you can use for internet.
 Even if they don’t, setting up a wireless router at a nearby internet source is possible.

 We don’t use it, but we have gigabit fiber available at our Florida-based lot.